Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 Is a Segregated Fund Right for You?

-Segregated funds are a good option for an investor with a low tolerance to risk.
+It is a good option for an investor with a low tolerance for risk.
 If you are someone who doesn’t mind settling for a slightly lower growth potential in return for a death and maturity guarantee, a segregated fund could be right for you.

-You may want to consider investing is a segregated fund if you are:
+You may want to consider investing in a segregated fund if you are:

 - A pre-retiree who wants to invest a lump sum without risking the initial capital